March 22, 2021

 Both National Nutrition Month and Frozen Food Month are celebrated every year in March.
 So let’s Personalize Your Plate with frozen foods for the ultimate in nutrition and convenience.

-As a Registered Dietitian Nutritionist and busy mom of two school-aged children, I turn to frozen foods as delicious, time-saving ingredients to help me get nutritious family meals on the table fast.
+I turn to frozen foods as delicious, time-saving ingredients to help me get nutritious family meals on the table fast.
 Keeping frozen foods on hand means fewer trips to the grocery store and less time spent on meal prep work.
 Here are ten frozen favorites that I keep stocked in my freezer, along with ways that I use them to personalize my plate.

 Take a close look at the frozen fruit section of your favorite grocery store.
 Year around, you can find bags of bite-sized frozen mangoes, peach slices, pineapple, raspberries, strawberries, blackberries and blueberries.
 I love them all but, if I had to choose, frozen blueberries are probably my favorite.
 According to the American Institute for Cancer Research (AICR) blueberries are rich in protective plant compounds and may improve brain, eye and heart health along with reducing cancer risk.